MystenLabs/dapol/README.md

 ### Rust API

-The library has not been released as a crate yet (as of Nov 2023) but the API has the following capabilities:
+The API has the following capabilities:
 - build a tree using the builder pattern or a configuration file
 - generate inclusion proofs from a list of entity IDs (tree required)
 - verify an inclusion proof using a root hash (no tree required)